dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Queue.md

 ### batches (🔗)

-Separate jobs you have submitted
+Collection (paged) of the batches - the separate jobs you have submitted to the queue

 |domain|range|readonly|writeonly|